Gurbert/micawber/README.rst

-Will wrap iframes and images embed with bootstrap codes.
+Will wrap some embeds with bootstrap codes (ex: youtube, vimeo...) as a way to make them responsive.
+Code added is compatible with flask applications only.